Ralph Nader Says Mitch McConnell Might Vote To Convict Donald Trump To Save GOP

 The former candidate claimed that the increasing evidence linked to Trump's "attempted election coup" and potential incriminating oath testimony of the trial means that McConnell and his Republican colleagues should vote for Trump's conviction out of political self-interest.

-Whether McConnell ends up convicting Trump, he has recently made several significant breaks from members of his party.
-As noted by Richard N. Bond in an op-ed for CNN, the lawmaker blamed the real estate mogul for inciting the storming of the U.S. Capitol, praised Rep. Liz Cheney for voting to impeach Trump again, and appeared to condemn former QAnon support and freshman GOP Rep. Marjorie Taylor Greene without naming her.
+Regardless of whether McConnell ends up convicting Trump, he has recently made several significant breaks from members of his party.
+As noted by Richard N. Bond in an op-ed for CNN, the lawmaker blamed the real estate mogul for inciting the storming of the U.S. Capitol, praised Rep. Liz Cheney for voting to impeach Trump again, and appeared to condemn former QAnon supporter and freshman GOP Rep. Marjorie Taylor Greene without naming her.

 According to Bond, McConnell's recent breaks are due to his freedom from Trump's power as well as a political calculation that he now has his last chance to lead the GOP away from Greene and the former U.S. leader.
 At the end of his piece, the former chairman of the Republican National Committee encouraged McConnell to ensure that his coalition votes to convict Trump and ban him from holding public office again.